 To make it possible to integrate BLOB objects in any required base table, SESAM/SQL generates a unique REF value for each BLOB object.
 This designates the BLOB object as long as it exists.
-You can save this REF value in the REF columns of any base tables of your choice (see section "Column" on page 92).
+You can save this REF value in the REF columns of any base tables of your choice (see section "Column").